Whiplash is a soft-tissue injury commonly associated with rear-end car accidents and may cause a number of health-related problems after a crash.

 We will use valuable legal experience accumulated over more than two decades of practicing personal injury law to help you recover the compensation you deserve.

-Contact us for a free, no obligation consultation to determine if you are able to pursue legal action after suffering from whiplash cause by a serious car accident.
+Contact us for a free, no-obligation consultation to determine if you are able to pursue legal action after suffering from whiplash caused by a serious car accident.
 We only work on a contingency fee basis and will only require payment if we reach a fair outcome for your claim.